Will Benson Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels' 4.70 team ERA ranks 24th across all MLB pitching staffs.
+- The Angels have a 4.67 team ERA that ranks 24th among all league pitching staffs.

-- Angels pitchers combine to give up 159 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Angels pitchers combine to allow 160 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The right-hander's last time out was on Wednesday against the Texas Rangers, when he tossed six innings, surrendering four earned runs while allowing seven hits.
+- The right-hander's most recent time out was on Thursday, Aug.
+10 against the San Francisco Giants, when he tossed six innings, surrendering no earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.